 Increasing Demand for a Natural Gas Pipeline

 The IEP is not only compatible with a natural gas pipeline, but complements a pipeline by creating greater initial demand.
-Trucking LNG provides an affordable energy option for the Fairbanks North Star Borough and incentives residents and businesses to convert to natural gas, building out a distribution system well in advance of a natural gas pipeline.
+Trucking LNG provides an affordable energy option for the FNSB and incentives for residents and businesses to convert to natural gas, building out a distribution system in advance of a natural gas pipeline.